IFoA Middle East Conference 2025

 Speakers: Debashish Dey, Aviva

-The impact of climate change on insurance and pension models: Navigating uncertainty and modelling adaptations
+The impact of climate change on insurance and pension models: navigating uncertainty and modelling adaptations

 With climate change driving increased frequency and severity of natural disasters, shifting mortality and morbidity trends and introducing new financial risks, actuaries must adapt traditional models to remain relevant.